Madison Enterprise Center:

 What is the Madison Enterprise Center?

-Madison Gas and Electric (MGE) and Common Wealth, a non-profit community development corporation, formed a unique partnership in 1987 that launched the Madison Enterprise Center (MEC).
+Madison Gas and Electric (MGE) and Common Wealth Development, a non-profit community development corporation, formed a unique partnership in 1987 that launched the Madison Enterprise Center (MEC).

 MEC is an office and light industrial business incubator that serves start-up and expanding small businesses.
 The Madison Enterprise Center offers an affordable rental rate and shared services including high-speed Internet and video conferencing equipment.
 The on-site manager is available to provide business assistance and resource-matching services to connect tenants with existing business support programs.